smlaage/i2c-keyboard-matrix/README.md

 I2C driver for a keyboard matrix of up to 4x4 keys, using an ATmega microcontroller SLW - April 2020

-4x4 keyboard matrix are used by many hacks for manual input.
-However, they require up to 8 I/O channels and continuously running software routines on the host system.
+A 4x4 keyboard matrix is a common component of many hacks in order to captured manual input.
+However, such a matrix requires up to 8 I/O channels and continuously running software routines on the host system.
 This project eliminates the burden from the host system by encapsulating the management of the keyboard matrix to a dedicated ATmega328.
-The host system communicates with the keyboard matrix via a I2C interface.
+The host system communicates with the keyboard matrix via an I2C interface.
 By the way we have added up to 4 LEDs available via I2C so that the host can set or kill light depending on any action.

 Any system capable of operating as I2C master may serve as a host.
-Typically, this would be Arduino or Raspberry Pi.
-I2C interface speed should be in the range of 100 to 400 kHz.
+Typically, this would be Arduino, Raspberry Pi or any other device using a microcontroller.

 --------------------------------------------------------------------------------------------------------------------
 Files in this repository: